WHusssain937/Milestone-Project-4/README.md

 Click here for [Testing](https://github.com/WHusssain937/Milestone-Project-4/blob/master/testing.md).

 #### Deployment
-This site were developed in the gitpod environment.
+This site was developed in the gitpod environment.
 This site is hosted by GitHub, it is directly deployed via the master branch and it was used for version control and commits and then pushed to a repository in Github and also pushed straight to Heroku as well.

 ##### Run Locally
 Follow the instruction below to clone this project to your local machine: